-Student Load
+Student Course Load

 A full-time student is defined as one taking 12 or more credit hours per semester.
-No student shall carry a credit-hour load in excess of 18 in any one semester unless approved by the Academic Dean and the Dean of Student Affairs.
-Permission forms to take in excess of 18 credits are available in the Registrar's Office, Student Affairs Office, or from academic advisors.
+No student shall carry a credit-hour load in excess of 18 in any one semester unless approved by the Associate Vice President for Academic Affairs and the Associate Vice President for Student Affairs.
+Permission forms to take in excess of 18 credits are available in the Registrar's Office, Student Affairs Office, on the Portal, or from academic advisors.